lenincritus/librewolf/docs/website_structure.md

 The main repository folder has all the .md files right there, and all of them are interesting, except for the _readme.md_ and _licence.md_.

 It contains only one subfolder (settings) with one file in it: _index.md.
-This is an inconsistency I do not understand, maybe the idea is to have quite a lot of explanation and documentation on the settings in LibreWolf (which form the core of LibreWolf).
-But I don't see this substructure reflected in the site navigation on top (yet).
+This looks like an inconsistency, but the idea is probably to have quite a lot of explanation and documentation and pages on the settings in LibreWolf (which form the core of LibreWolf).
+You can see this substructure reflected in the site navigation on top (this is all done by _Hugo_).

 How does the mapping from .md files to .html pages work?
 Well, every .md page maps directly to an .html url on the website.
 So if you create a new file, it will get picked up automatically by the Hugo site generator, and a navigation link will get created.
 If you want to do that, the first line must be of the form: